Implementing Active Ranking

 The initial implementation followed the original proposal: Beta-variance-weighted sampling without replacement, with an optional impact flag that multiplied variance by the product of both items’ current weights.

-It worked, in the sense that it produced pairs and rankings converged.
-But watching it run against real data, two problems became clear.
+Watching it run against real data, however, two problems became clear.

-Variance sampling did explore – unobserved pairs have the highest variance under a Beta prior, so the system naturally surfaced unseen comparisons.
+Variance sampling did explore the pair space – unobserved pairs have a higher variance under a Beta prior, so the system naturally surfaced unseen comparisons.
 But it explored indiscriminately, without regard to relative ordering.
 The system would spend votes resolving the bear-vs-rabbit comparison with the same urgency as bear-vs-lion, even though these comparisons are not equally important for discovering the final ordering.
 Variance told us what we hadn’t seen, but not what we needed to see.

 The weight-scaling extension – multiplying variance by \(w_a \cdot w_b\) – introduced a different problem: path dependence.
 With sparse early data, the ranking engine produces extreme weights – an item that wins its first two comparisons can briefly appear to dominate the entire set.
-Scaling by these volatile early weights meant that early winners were shown far more often, which produced more data about them, which reinforced their high weights.
+Sampling based on these volatile early weights meant that early winners were shown more often, producing more data about them and reinforcing their high weights – a classic “rich get richer” problem.

 III.
 Composable Transforms

 The idea was to balance exploitation (compare uncertain pairs) with exploration (compare unseen items).
-We also reintroduced a weight term using the geometric mean of PageRank weights, compressed via sqrt to keep it in range with the other factors.
-The goal was to observe all pairs a few times, and then concentrate observations both on similarly-ranked items, as well as the top-weighted items, directing attention to where it had the highest impact.
+We also modified the weight term, compressing it via sqrt to keep it in range with the other factors (\(\sqrt(w_a \cdot w_b)\)).
+The goal was to observe all items a few times, and then concentrate observations on similarly-ranked items, as well as the top-weighted items, directing attention to where it had the highest impact.

 This was better.
-Items that had been ignored got surfaced, and high-value items got more attention.
-But the variance component still created path dependence, and the interaction between three multiplicative terms (variance, coverage, weight) was hard to reason about.
-We spent a week tuning coverage: \(1/(1+n/N)\), then \(1/\sqrt{1+n}\), then back to \(1/(1+n)\).
+Items that had been ignored were surfaced, and attention was distributed more evenly and efficiently across the set.
+But the weight component still created path dependence, and the interaction between three multiplicative terms (variance, coverage, weight) was hard to reason about.

 IV.
 The Pivot

-The replacement was activeSelect(), built on three multiplicative terms, which could be toggled on and off individually.
+The replacement was activeSelect(), built on three multiplicative terms, which as before could be toggled on and off individually.

 - Coverage: \(\frac{1}{\sqrt{1 + n_a}} \cdot \frac{1}{\sqrt{1 + n_b}}\) – favors items with fewer observations